GuillaumeBal/bal.2014.plosone.stream.temp/README.md

 - the experimental unit U3E INRA 1036, https://www6.rennes.inra.fr/u3e/PRESENTATION
 - http://hydro.eaufrance.fr/

-Please refer to these links before doing any further used of the data provided.
+Please refer to these links before doing any further use of the data provided.
-If data were to beu sed in any publication, please get in touch with the people managing these data and cite the sources
+If data were to be used in any publication, please get in touch with the people managing these data and cite the sources.